 Currently Kitemill flies the KM1 unit where the main purpose is to gain operational experience.
 The following technology platforms well each open commercial market segments starting with the KM2 at 100kW nominal power.

 The report was made by BVG Assocates in 2018 for KPS now aquired by Kitemill.
-The “KPS 500 kW” correspond to the Kitemill KM3 model of 350 kW average cycle power.
+The “KPS 500 kW” correspond to the Kitemill KM3 model of 500 kW.
 The “SWAG” format indicates a mature form with a annual volume exceeding 10 units in each project and an annular volume supplied of >100 units/year.
 Download the full report here.

 Taking these first steps for commercial introduction is possible with existing technology-support schemes.
 However, introduction to niche markets paying more is a slow and inefficient way to enable new energy production technologies for the OEM’s like Kitemill, and for the society in general.
 To accelerate the transition to net-zero and deploy Airborne Wind Energy systems in volumes that makes a difference in the energy mix, there is a need for specific incentives.
 Such incentives are needed until the supply chains are scaled and should gradually be phased out.

 Kitemill plan to introduce its technology to the market by establishing large-scale test sites with the help of public and private incentives.
 These test sites will function as showcase marketplaces for investors and future customers.
 It will enable a supply chain and allow the operation and maintenance services to be develop.
 Successful commercialization of Kitemill’s technology is, therefore, dependent action from the public and private stakeholders willing to make the important first move towards innovative and green energy production.

 Read Kitemill's latest recommended policy for the Norwegian Energy Commission 2022 here.